hupe13/extensions-leaflet-map-github/readme.md

 * Go to Settings - Leaflet Map - Extensions for Leaflet Map and get documentation and settings options.

 ## Changelog

-Many thanks to everyone who found errors and provided ideas for new functions.

 ### 4.2.3 / 240420